-4.1 The subject matter of this report is the LFC's policies and approach to the remuneration of its chief officers.
-The recognised trade unions, including Prospect, and the Equality Support Groups were provided with the pay policy statement for formal consultation and no comments had been received.
+5.1 The subject matter of this report is the LFC's policies and approach to the remuneration of its chief officers.
+The recognised trade unions, including Prospect, and the Equality Support Groups have been provided with the pay policy statement for formal consultation and engagement with no comments received to date.
+Comments received shall be considered, responded to and this report updated as it progresses through governance.